 Deep down in our grey matter.
 There is a part of the brain that is called the Lizard Brain.
-The main responsibility of this reptilian part of the brain is to keep our psychical bodies in a good shape.
+The main responsibility of this reptilian part of the brain is to keep our physical bodies in good shape.
 Generally, secure and well-fed.

-These are also labeled the Four Fs: fighting, fleeing, feeding and family.3
+These are also labeled the Four Fs: fighting, fleeing, feeding and… reproductive behavior.3

 The Lizard Brain kind of acts automatically.
 When you’re hungry, the brain sends signals to the parts of the body that can move and orders them to begin seeking food.
 You don’t even question these signals because they are doing all of this to keep you alive.